lordmauve/riverborn/README.md

 Where is the river?
 Are all these creatures authentic river fauna?
 Is this a canoe or a kayak?

+## Installing

+The easiest way to run the game is to install `uv` and `uv run riverborn`.

+You can also build a venv from requirements.txt and run `run_game.py`.

 ## Controls